CE Marking and other forms of regulatory compliance can be confusing, here are a few of the most common questions we are asked by our customers.

 CE Marking is mandatory for any product that is marketed or placed into use in the EU, regardless of its origin, and that falls within the scope of certain product ‘Directives’ published by the European Union.

-What is an EU Directive?
+What is a Directive?

 A Directive is an EU legislative act that sets out a goal that all EU member states must achieve.
 (It is up to the individual countries to devise their own laws on how to reach these goals).
 The EU has issued Directives covering hundreds of subjects, most of which do not require the use of the CE Mark.
 Those Directives that do require the use of the CE Mark are commonly described as New Legislative Framework or NLF Directives.